eknutov/SemanticTeamIMRO/Models/Specific/Structuurvisieplangebied_R/MD_Structuurvisieplangebied_R.md

 		- Plangebied
 		- Planobject

-Each class has a `dcterms:subject` property pointing to the respective `skos:Concept`.
+Each class has a `dcterms:subject` property pointing to the respective `skos:Concept`, if available .

 As well as the following attributes:
 - identificatie